senecajs/senecajs.org/src/pages/getting-started/index.md

 Also seen in the output of the client is the console.log printing of the results — these are not part of the logs, just ordinary printed output.

-There are many ways to configure your microservice communciation architecture.
+There are many ways to configure your microservice communication architecture.
 Take a look at the reference links at the end of this guide for more information.

 ## Web Server Integration